marakib991/Full-Stack-Movie-Review-Site/README.md

    npm run start

 3. Run Frontend:
-  -Open index.html and run it in a browser.
+- Open index.html and run it in a browser.